Platform and feature support

 - Source code released under the GNU GPL v3.
 Content on the website released under the GNU FDL v1.3.

 - Cheap on the Google Play Store as a donation version, and free on F-Droid and this website.

-- I gladly accept donations through my PayPal and my BitCoin.
-Please also consider donating to the tinc VPN project.
+- I gladly accept donations through PayPal, Bitcoin, and Ether Please also consider donating to the tinc VPN project.
 Thanks!